osrf/gazebo_tutorials/install_dependencies_from_source/tutorial.md

 ### SDFormat

-SDFormat was completely removed from Gazebo in version 1.9?
+Gazebo has had a dependency on SDFormat since early versions.

+* Gazebo 1.9 - SDFormat > 1?
+* Gazebo 2.2 - SDFormat > 1.4.7 and < 2.0
+* Gazebo 3 - SDFormat > 2.0.1 and < 3.0
+* Gazebo 4 - SDFormat > 2.0.1 and < 4.0
+* Gazebo 5 - SDFormat > 2.3.1 and < 4.0
+* Gazebo 6 - SDFormat > 3.1.1 and < 4.0
+* Gazebo 7 - SDFormat 4.1.0
+* Gazebo 8 - SDFormat 4.1.0
+* Gazebo 9 - SDFormat TBD

 ### Ignition Math

-Gazebo has a dependency on Ignition Math from version 5.
+Gazebo has a dependency on Ignition Math from version 6.

-* Gazebo 5 - Ignition math
-* Gazebo 6 - Ignition math
+* Gazebo 6 - Ignition math 2.0
 * Gazebo 7 - Ignition math 2.4
 * Gazebo 8 - Ignition math 3 - The built-in gazebo::math library is completely deprecated.
-* Gazebo 9 - Ignition math ? - The built-in gazebo::math library is completely removed.
+* Gazebo 9 - Ignition math TBD - The built-in gazebo::math library is completely removed.

 ### Ignition Transport